TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 ### Communication Specifications
 - **Customer Requirement**: The customer, DEVCOM, has specified that CirceBot shall use their provided software (CIRCESOFT) and format for data telemetry processing and communication.
 This software is either provided by DEVCOM or the computer science team.
 - Live video feed will not be provided.
-At this stage in development the robot is to be mainly autonomous with little user interaction; therefore, the relaying of it's exact position shall be proficient.
+At this stage in development, the robot is to be mainly autonomous with little user interaction; therefore, the relaying of it's exact position shall be evident.
 This could potentially be added on later, but the main concern would be power consumption.

 ### Cable Deployment Standards
 - **Customer Requirement** CirceBot shall dispense cable from a spool mounted on the robot itself.
 This will eliminate the risk of damaging the cable since the alternative is to drag it over potentially harsh terrain.